 When it comes to picking the location, it is not just how beautiful it is, but also understanding the restrictions and permits needed.
 Again, a consultant can help you put this together.

-Another example, is if the garden location you found does not necessarily have a solid ground, this means you will need to consider laying out flooring to ensure that everyone is comfortable and is stepping on solid ground.
+Another example is if the garden location you found does not necessarily have solid ground.
+This means you will need to consider laying out flooring to ensure that everyone is comfortable and steps on solid ground.

 Go over your contracts with your vendors, emphasizing the restrictions and the premise of your permits; this way, they understand what they are working with and understand what to expect.